Riya3002/Embedded_Projects/README.md

 - Contact

 **Projects**
+1) NanoNavigator
-1) NanoNavigator  Description: A maze solving robot which is controlled by STM32F1xxx and uses floodfill algorithm for data acquisition for shortest path.
+Description: A maze solving robot which is controlled by STM32F1xxx and collects data from sensors uses floodfill algorithm and for finding the shortest path .
 Technologies: STM32, DC motors, GP2Y0A sharp IR sensors, Ultrasonic sensors, buck converter

 3) E-conveyer Belt

-Description: An industrial solution for automatic counting of products on conveyer belt along with application integrated for real time analysis.
+Description: An industrial solution for automatic counting of products on conveyer belt along with application integrated for real time analysis by the manager.
 Technologies: Esp32, IR Sensors, NEMA17 stepper motors, SMPS, conveyer belt

 4) Bionic Prosthetic Arm